quattromani/childrenssafetyimmobilizer/index.md

 The holder is intended to compliment and not replace the practice of the child life specialist.

-The new CONTOURED ERGONOMIC designis a pure POSITIONING INNOVATION which:
+The new CONTOURED ERGONOMIC design is a pure POSITIONING INNOVATION which:

 <ol type="a">
   <li>Reduces excessive force on childs extremities.</li>